 This means it may be more effective to teach children/teens who struggle with eye contact to look at faces – mouths, foreheads, noses for instance – rather than directly into eyes.

-- Have adults “show rather than just tell” children and young people about eye contact
+4. Have adults “show rather than just tell” children and young people about eye contact:

 As always, children and teens learn a great deal from watching what adults do, not just from what we tell them to do!
 This means as parents we should be mindful about using appropriate eye contact with our children.
 This of course does not mean staring, or providing so much eye contact that our children feel uncomfortable and sometimes it is best to turn our gaze away when talking in some instances.

-However providing good eye contact with our young people whenever appropriate at home (especially when we are providing instructions or listening to our child/teen talk) – is an important way of teaching young people this skill.
+However, providing our own appropriate level of eye contact with our young people (especially when we are providing instructions or listening to our child/teen talk) – is an important way of teaching young people that eye contact can be helpful, and also that it isn’t required all of the time – and that’s okay too.

-- Increasing motivation and decreasing distress for eye contact
+5. Increasing motivation and decreasing distress for eye contact:

 Instead, we can try to use activities which increase young people’s motivation and decrease their distress, for example: